alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot-CoT/General%20instructions/level19.2.png" width = 600>
 </p>

-ChatGPT understood that it was an EOQ problem, so it proceeded correctly by using the EOQ formula from below.
-However, the answer to the last question (How often should an order be placed?) does not coincide with the solutions.
+Wolfram understood that it was an EOQ problem, so it proceeded correctly by using the EOQ formula, obtaining all the answers correct.

 ##### Level 20: Computing the orbital period.
 The example from below comes from the following PDF: [Solutions to Physics I Gravity and Kepler’s Laws Practice Problems](https://www.lehman.edu/faculty/anchordoqui/101-P4_s.pdf).